-In most cases, a health insurance policy with no sub-limits comes with a higher premium compared to an insurance policy with sub-limits.
+In most cases, a with no sub-limits comes with a higher premium compared to an insurance policy with sub-limits.
 Experts, therefore, opine that you should choose your health insurance policy based on your overall budget but never lose sight of the fact that health insurance plans with sub-limits provide limited coverage to you.

 What if Sub-limits are Unavoidable?

 In case you cannot afford a health insurance policy without sub-limits, you must ensure that room rent charges and treatment costs of specific diseases mentioned in your policy are reimbursable prior to getting admitted in a hospital.

 It is therefore, advisable that prior to signing up for a health insurance policy, you should check the sub-limits applicable.
 If you feel that the actual coverage offered in a policy falls short of your specific requirements or healthcare costs, you can choose to increase your sum insured.
 However, it some cases you cannot claim your hospitalization expenses owing to the sub-limit clause even if you have a high sum assured.
 For instance, if your policy has 50% of your sum assured as a sub-limit for a specific disease, you cannot claim more than half of the sum assured owing to the clause.

 It is, therefore, important to note that you should read your policy document carefully and analyse various parameters such as co-payment options (a fixed percentage of your claim amount has to be paid by you) and list of exclusions before buying a policy.
 Furthermore, you should always get admitted into a network hospital listed by your insurance provider as the former’s rate structure is, by and large, in tandem with the sub-limits mentioned in your insurance policy.